• Home

 Where to rent a car in London?

-If you plan to take the car to France (and elsewhere in Europe), an extra fee may apply.
-You’ll want to be sure to let the agent know when you pick it up to ensure you have the proper insurance, stickers, and documentation (e.g., VE103 certificate).
+If you plan to take the car to France, an additional fee usually applies.
+Tell the agent at pickup so you have the right insurance, stickers, and documentation in place.

-In terms of renting a car in the UK, you also normally need to have held a valid driving license for at least a year (some require up to 3 years) and the driver’s license must be in English or use the Latin alphabet.
-If not, you’ll need to obtain an International Driving Permit from your home country before your trip.
+To rent a car in the UK, you usually need to have held a valid driving licence for at least one year (some companies require three) and the licence must be in English or use the Latin alphabet.
+If yours doesn’t, you’ll need an International Driving Permit from your home country.

 Where to rent a car in Paris?